 Further, we see induction heads are most strongly activated on the referent in the all-match critical condition (top row, middle), and other conditions that match in the second disjunction (ZX).
 Cases where the second disjunct are mismatched (XZ constructions; right middle row; bottom row) show much less activity.
 This aligns with Figure \ref{fig:by-model-ordering}: models are most sensitive to entity ordering in the second disjunction.

-\paragraph{Discussion.} The induction head analysis completes the mechanistic picture.
-Experiment 2 showed \textit{what} information is encoded (contextual binding); Experiment 3 shows \textit{how} that information is deployed (selective attention by induction heads).
-The ordering sensitivity of the induction heads---strongest when the second disjunction's surface form matches between S1 and S2---provides a mechanistic explanation for the behavioral ordering effects observed in Experiment 1c.
+\paragraph{Discussion.} Experiment 2 showed \textit{what} information is encoded on each disjunct (contextual binding).
+Experiment 3 shows \textit{how} that information is deployed (selective attention by induction heads).
+The ordering sensitivity of the induction heads---strongest when the second disjunction's surface form matches between S1 and S2---provides a mechanistic explanation for the ordering effects in models.